kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) The following are the minimum requirements that must be met before the FAA approves an IFR procedure for a non-Federal ISMLS facility:

-\(1\) The performance of the ISMLS facility, as determined by flight and ground inspection conducted by the FAA, must meet the requirements of §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.259   Performance requirements: General.|§171.259]], 171.261, 171.263, 171.265, 171.267, and 171.269.
+\(1\) The performance of the ISMLS facility, as determined by flight and ground inspection conducted by the FAA, must meet the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.259   Performance requirements: General.|§§171.259]], 171.261, 171.263, 171.265, 171.267, and 171.269.

 \(2\) The installation of the equipment must meet the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.271   Installation requirements.|§171.271]].